-The Office of Institutional Effectiveness supports the University of Alabama community in a meaningful, measurable, and manageable process of quality improvement.
+The Office of Institutional Effectiveness supports The University of Alabama community in a meaningful, measurable, and manageable process of quality improvement.

 OIE is now offering on-demand, hands-on consultation and/or training sessions for a variety of topics related to the mission of our office.
 We’re happy to schedule individual and small group sessions on a variety of assessment topics, on Taskstream operation, or for general consultation.
 For a list of topics, please visit our Training and Workshops page under the Calendar tab.
 Or, click the link below to access the registration form directly.